Slevinski/slevinski.github.io/series/writing-and-representation/entries/iconicity-convention-and-legibility/essay.md

 Those questions remain important.

-They should be handled in the series and research lanes where they belong.
+They should be handled in the writing-systems and research series where they belong.

 ## Conclusion